dgkanatsios/DotNetSamples/README.md

 DotNetSamples
 =============

-A collection of very very very basic .NET samples in C#.
+A collection of very very very basic .NET and C# samples.
 You can browse and see various usage of

+C# Arguments
 Chat with TCP
+Collections
+Delegates
 DirectorySearcher
+Events
+Exceptions
+Extension Methods
+Fibonacci
 FileReaderWriter
 FileSystemWatcher
+Generics and IO
 Globalization
 HttpWebRequest
 MD5 Hashing